petezh/peterzhang.me/_pages/ideas.md

 author_profile: true
 ---

+## Lazy Learners 😪
+Every high school had them.
+Once they get into college, it's all about maintaining the minimum GPA to not get rescinded.
+So many people learn only because they have to.
+That's a problem, since few people disagree that [intrinsic motivation](https://eric.ed.gov/?id=ED369773) is important for learning.
+To test this theory, we could proxy the role of extrinsic/intrinsic motivations to learn by comparing high school grades before and after entering college.

 ## No Heights on Zoom 💂
 Tall people have an advantage in life, especially in terms of income.
 But [research](https://www.jstor.org/stable/10.1086/679675?seq=1#metadata_info_tab_contents) suggests that the underlying factor is nutrition—well-fed children are both taller, smarter, and more charming.
 I suspect that some of the effect is driven by bias (and I'm not *just* salty).
 COVID presents a natural experiment: comparing job prospects for tall people before and after going on Zoom could reveal just how much being tall helps you in an interview or in the workplace.